sonyamilyukova/sonyamilyukova/README.md

-## Hi, my name is Sonya and I'm frontend developer from Russia
+## Hi, my name is Sonya and I'm frontend developer

 Languages and tools: